Latest infoOxford As of January 2019, I will be a Professor of Pure Mathematics at the University of Oxford and Tutorial Fellow at Balliol College.

 Adventures in the 7th Dimension I spoke in the popular Lunch Hour Lectures for the general public at UCL on 2 March 2017, and the talk is now available to view on the YouTube channel.
 I was also one of the invited speakers at this year's British Science Festival in Swansea talking about the 7th dimension on 6 September 2016.
 I was interviewed about my talk on Science Cafe on BBC Radio Wales.
-I will be giving a related talk as part of the LMS Popular Lectures in London on 28 June 2017 and in Birmingham on 20 September 2017, and at the Fields Institute (Toronto) on 21 August 2017.
+I gave a related talk as part of the LMS Popular Lectures in London on 28 June 2017 and in Birmingham on 20 September 2017, and at the Fields Institute (Toronto) on 21 August 2017.

 Leverhulme I have been awarded a Leverhulme Research Project grant with my colleague Felix Schulze at UCL.
 We have hired a 3-year postdoc (Ben Lambert) and have chosen Chris Evans (UCL) as a PhD student in geometric analysis.

 UK-Japan Winter School I co-organised the 18th UK-Japan Winter School in Mathematics on Singularities, Symmetries and Submanifolds on 4-7 January 2017 at UCL, which was partially funded by the LMS.
 This brought together researchers in symplectic geometry, mirror symmetry, calibrated submanifolds and geometric analysis.
 There were three minicourses suitable for graduate students as well as poster sessions for PhD students and research talks.
 The minicourse speakers were Dominic Joyce, Ailsa Keating and Kazushi Ueda and research speakers included Simon Donaldson and Kauru Ono.